Netflix/metaflow-tools/metaflowbot/Docs/Setup.md

 2. Install the App
     ![](images/app_install.png)

-3. Generate App token
+3. Generate App token : This token allows the bot to make a socket connection to slack
     ![](images/app-token.png)

-4. Generate Bot token
+4. Generate Bot token : This token allows the bot to make web API calls.
     ![](images/bot-token.png)

 ## Manual Running the Bot